SystemSpace/Compendium/compendium.rst

 Are there any atrocities widely known in LFE?
   There's a lot.
 Like, a lot.

+What does warfare and combat look like in LFE?
+  There's usually a few main points in an area, which are assaulted.
+Once these are taken, the place is almost always theirs.

+  The combat system in most common cultures is far different from ours.
+Where ours is about eliminating the enemy, the LFEian is not like that at all.

+  The LFEian combat system is mainly based on pride and being able to execute actions.
+It's more an art than a fight - you try to fire your magic / bullets / kicks in the most beautiful yet powerful way possible, to make the enemy unable to execute their own actions.
+Once all participants run out of stamina, the one with the best actions usually wins (either by a jury, if official or just decided between participants).
+Death is not really valued, so nobody really tries to go for the kill.
+If anything, people try to go for a soulshatter, but this is seen as very rude.

+  Killing is illegal there too after all, all wars are on an incapacitation basis.

+  Dying is so invaluable and such a useless part of battle that it's become a taboo, not that it doesn't happen at all.

+  There are exceptions though, in environmentally hostile environments etc. If a ship blows another up, you'll die.

+  Fights that are in a non-hostile environment almost always end in incapacitation of a team, assassinations etc. outside of a controlled battle don't follow this.

+Is dying or being incapacitated safer?
+  Inncapacitation can hurt really fucking bad, which might shatter you if it goes on for too long, while death is quite simple.

+  Dying is less dangerous than incapacitation.

 Are their places in LFE that are worse/ much worse than the worse we've had here?
 Or actions that you'd think are worse to have happen to a individual, such as things like torture?
   Insane slavery, food shortage, holocausts, wars, wars, more wars.